Bullying and Girls: A Time for Discussion

 presenter on Social Media, Internet Safety, Youth and Technology,

-and Guest Host on BlogTalkRadio “Courageous Conversations Ask
+and Guest Host on BlogTalkRadio designed an interactive

-to high school.
-The young ladies all had experiences with teasing
+elementary to high school.
+The young ladies all had

 This workshop provided an opportunity

-happening at schools locally and nationally.
-The information shared
+events happening at schools locally and nationally.
+The

-that youth have about why they maybe picked out and bullied,
+have about why they maybe picked out and bullied, the

 of teachers and administrators and communicating with parents.